 Imran Qureshi’s “And they still seek the traces of blood” (2013) has become renowned for its ability to invoke emotional responses from viewers as this intrinsic work is printed on thousands of crumpled sheets of paper and gathered to form a precipitous heap.
 The title of his work, “And they still seek the traces of blood quotes a poem by Faiz Ahmed Faiz1 with reference to individuals who have been killed and buried without their lives honored nor the events surrounding their deaths investigated.

-Qureshi’s exhibition uses the binary combination of light and darkness.
-Qureshi utilizes the color of the rooms of the nighttime landscapes of Venetian painting, often depicting landscapes and interior courtyards in which every stone and leaf is pedantically arranged; each delicate painting is tainted by the blood-red stains that impinges on the picturesque scene, uncompromisingly annihilating the delicacy and balance.
+His exhibition uses a binary combination of light and darkness.
+The artist utilizes the color of the rooms of the nighttime landscapes of Venetian painting, often depicting landscapes and interior courtyards in which every stone and leaf is pedantically arranged.
+Each delicate painting is tainted by the blood-red stains that impinge on the picturesque scene, uncompromisingly annihilating the delicacy and balance.
 In doing this, Qureshi creates a space of binary elements, beauty and violence.

 Video: Nuit Blanche, Paris, 2014

-Qureshi’s work reflects upon his own lived experience, expressing the memories of his living through decades of precarity, martial law, uprisings and massacres, terrorism, political.
-His artwork is without a doubt metaphorical expressing both life and death, darkness and light.
+Imran Qureshi’s work is largely influenced by the Mughal heritage of miniature paintings, though he took that style to new levels with his own particular iconography.
+His work reflects upon his own lived experience, expressing the memories of his living through decades of precarity, martial law, uprisings and massacres, terrorism, and politics.
+His artwork is, without a doubt, metaphorical, expressing both life and death, darkness and light.
 His work is so completely profound as the metaphorical and binary nature of his work is infinite, depicting a teetering balance of beauty and life versus the dark blood red spattered imagery associated with violence and death.